Sacramento metropolitan area: Transportation

 Owing to its central location between the Bay Area and Nevada border, Greater Sacramento is a key transportation hub into Northern California.
-While the region doesn't have an extensive public transportation system as the San Francisco Bay Area, Greater Sacramento has had an earlier history of public mass transit and is served by a vast freeway system as well as some light rail.
+While the region doesn't have as extensive a public transportation system as the San Francisco Bay Area, Greater Sacramento has had an earlier history of public mass transit and is served by a vast freeway system as well as some light rail.

 Freeways and highways

 Sacramento is served by numerous highways.
 Five highways merge in the Capital City Corridor, serving the immediate downtown Sacramento area.
 The major freeways of the Greater Sacramento area are Interstate 80, US Route 50, Interstate 5, and State Route 99, which serve the northern Tahoe area, southern Tahoe area, and valley areas, respectively, as well as forming the Capital City Corridor along with Interstate 80 Business.
 Outside downtown Sacramento, there is only one principal route that serves its respective area and there are smaller state routes as well.
 Freeways and highways in the Greater Sacramento areas include: